Uluwatu Bali: 20 Top Things To Do In Uluwatu

 The Uluwatu area is loaded with hip cafes and restaurants to suit every niche.

-The beaches and cliffs around Uluwatu are just perfect for clubs, so naturally it has quite a few.
+The beaches and cliffs around Uluwatu are just perfect for clubs, so naturally it has quite a few of them.

 Practically every third building in Bali is a massage shop, and Uluwatu has plenty of them too.

-Balinese massage is fantastic and the prices can be very affordable, at 150k Rupiah ($10 USD) or less for a 1 hour body massage.
+Balinese massage is fantastic and the prices can be very affordable, at 100k Rupiah ($7 USD) or less for a 1 hour body massage or foot massage.

 The Uluwatu area is famous for its world class surfing spots.
 There are a bunch of them, but check out Dreamland Beach or Padang Padang for starters.